ik5/go_libhdate/README.md

 =====
 The following Go package is a binding for the C library named libhdate in Go.

+In order to use stable version, please use the stable/xxx branches. devel/xxx and master are always unstable branches.

 Example
 -------
 I have provided an example file (At the moment, it does not calculate time